NCCMNT/ai_notebooks/README.md

 - `8.
 K_means.ipynb`
 - `9.
 MLP.ipynb` — Simple Multi-Layer Perceptron implemented from scratch with backpropagation and visualizations.

+## Torch Notebooks
+Neural network models build in Pytorch to compare with build-from-scratch models include:
+- `MLP_torch.ipynb` - MLP with one hidden layer tested on Iris dataset

 ## Datasets
 Datasets downloaded from internet are placed in `notebooks/data` directory and include:
 - `diabetes.csv` dataset which contains clinical measurements and a binary `Outcome` column (1 = diabetes, 0 = no diabetes).